 Is any financial support available?

-Support is also available through Government funding options, including the Tuition Fee Loan (for Home and EU students) and Maintenance Loan (for Home students).
+Support for home students is also available through Government funding options including the Tuition Fee Loan and Maintenance Loan

 What is the difference between the H401, H410, H411, H415 and H420 courses?

-For the H415 (Aeronautics with Spacecraft Engineering), the transfer happens at the end of the second year.
-Students who wish to transfer to this curriculum must undergo a separate round of evaluation for their results and interest in the programme.
+For the H415 MEng Aeronautics with Spacecraft Engineering, the transfer happens at the end of the second year.
+Students who wish to transfer to this curriculum must undergo a separate round of evaluation of their results and interest in the programme.

 Can I arrange to visit the Department?

-Applicants from overseas who are unable to attend any of these events may be able to arrange to visit at a time more convenient to them by emailing aero.admissions@imperial.ac.uk.
+Applicants from overseas who are unable to attend any of these events may be able to arrange to visit by emailing aero.admissions@imperial.ac.uk.

 Is it possible to transfer from my current University course?